-The next time you are trapped in a traffic offence, you must sign the receipt online and collect an imprint on site.
-In order to resolve cases of police searching out bribes and helping track serial criminals Chennai city traffic police is introducing an eChallan scheme.
+E-challan is now introducing by traffic police.
+The next time you are trapped in a traffic offense, you must sign the receipt online and collect an imprint on-site.
+In order to resolve cases of police searching out bribes and helping track serial criminals, Chennai city traffic police are introducing an e Challan scheme.

-Through using Blackberry devices Bangalore was in the forefront in implementing an e-challan scheme to digitally archive all offenses on a central server.
+Through using Blackberry devices Bangalore was at the forefront in implementing an e-challan scheme to digitally archive all offenses on a central server.
 Several other cities have started implementing similar schemes, such as Delhi and Hyderabad.

-“The recording plate information will be entered on this unit, after a vehicle has flagged up for an offence.
+“The recording plate information will enter on this unit after a vehicle has flagged up for an offense.
 GPRS communicates to a central registry holding the records of all 32 lakh vehicles in the city and then returning the summary of the car.
-If a match occurs, the crime will be booked, an e-content will be registered and the information saved on the computer.
+If a match occurs, the crime will book, an e-content will register and the information saves on the computer.
 If the registration number does not conform to the definition, a stolen car will be used and analysis will begin.”

 Evading fines will get harder as the past of the crime will stay on the amount of registration of the car and in the RTO office.

 Because every traffic policeman has a specific password to use the handheld unit.

-Only facilities like payment of the fines online and payment by Credit/debit card will be available when the e-challan system is fully implemented.
+Only facilities like payment of the fines online and payment by Credit/debit card will available when the e-challan system is fully implemented.